wp-plugins/auto-hide-admin-bar/readme.txt

 How do we make screenshots of things that are hidden? :)

 == Changelog ==

+= 0.9 =
+* Changed description
+* Moved settings page to settings menu.
+* Minor code cleaning/reorganization
+* Fixed some typo's in strings.
+* Fixed the hidden div (the one that triggers te re-appearance of the Toolbar) to not be added on window resize.
+We only need one...

 = 0.8.2 =
 * Changed loading of scripts to wp_footer